diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

     - Health monitoring.
     - **Beanstalk hands-on:**
         - Elastic Beanstalk -> Create application -> Name it -> Select platform (node.js) -> Sample application -> Create application.
-        - It uses Cludformation behing the scenes.
+        - It uses Cludformation behind the scenes.
         - Copy and paste the link of the application once it finishes.
-        - We can create multiple environmnent within our application.
+        - We can create multiple environmnents within our application.
     - **CodeDeploy:**
         - More permisive.
 Independent from cloud formation.
         - Deploy application automatically.